 • Are expected to be police-vetted as part of your own screening process

 We cannot run camp the way we do or as cost-effectively as we do without the help of an army of workers, which is where you come in.
-We ask that every youth community brings at least one worker to Easter Camp.
-For groups over 50, we ask you to bring an extra worker for each additional 50 campers.
+We ask that every youth community brings at least one worker to Easter Camp per 50 campers.

-Contributing workers also means you get to spend time with your youth instead of running camp.
+Bringing workers to camp also means you get to spend time with your youth instead of running camp.

-Your workers need to purchase a Worker ticket at the discounted price of $170pp.
+Your workers need to purchase a Worker ticket at the discounted price of $175pp.

 Workers will be assigned roles and rosters upon arrival to camp.
 Please bring your workers with you when you come to Rego Night on the first night.